wirungu/knn-algorithm-rust/README.md

 # k-Nearest Neighbors (KNN) Algorithm in Rust

-This repository contains an initial implementation of the k-Nearest Neighbors (KNN) algorithm using Rust, just so I get the logic right.
-This is going to be part of a Rust library I'm working on that implements some common machine learning algorithms including simple classifiers and clustering algorithms.
+I'm working on a Rust library that implements some common machine learning algorithms including simple classifiers and clustering algorithms, and this repository contains an initial implementation of the k-Nearest Neighbors algorithm using Rust, just so I get the logic right.